KeikoWada/gt-front-end/README.md

 - I want to be able to select the address from google map
 - I want to be able to check the list I once created
 - I want to be able to edit (add/delete lists/ or edit dates)
-- I want to be able to search the lis
+- I want to be able to search the favorite place in my lists by category

 ## List of technologies used
 - Jquery